-The annual general meeting of 2014 was held on 8 May at Keskväljak 12 in Keila, Estonia.
-A total of 65.57% of the voting stock were represented.
-The general meeting approved the 2013 annual report and profit distribution.
+The annual general meeting of 2015 was held on 14 May at Keskväljak 12 in Keila, Estonia.
+A total of 71.2% of the voting stock were represented.
+The general meeting approved the 2014 annual report and profit distribution as well as appointed KPMG Baltics OÜ to perform the audit of AS Harju Elekter on the years 2015-2017 and resolved to realize the targeted share option program, approved by the AGM on 3.5.2012.
 Presentations were made by the chairman of the management board, chairman of the supervisory board and auditor.

+According to the Articles of Association, AS Harju Elekter’s supervisory board has 3-5 members.
+The members are elected by the general meeting for a period of five years.
 The supervisory board plans the activities of the company, organises the management of the company and supervises the activities of the management board.
 The supervisory board meets according to need but not less frequently than once every three months.
 A meeting of the supervisory board has a quorum when more than half of the members participate.
-In 2014, the supervisory board met nine times.
-All members of the supervisory board attended all or most of the meetings.
-According to the Articles of Association, AS Harju Elekter’s supervisory board has 3-5 members.
-The members are elected by the general meeting for a period of five years.
+In 2015, the supervisory board met eight times.
+All members of the supervisory board attended most of the meetings.

-Mr Palla has been working in AS Harju Elekter since 1969 (1985 -1999 as managing director) and keeps today company’s R&D manager position.
-Mr Kabal is Hansa Law Offices legal adviser and a lawyer, who has long-term experience in advising Group’s companies on legal issues.
-Mr Toome (chairman of OÜ Tradematic) complements the Board with investment experience.
-In 2012 was appointed a member of the Supervisory Board Triinu Tombak, to include more financial knowledge and experience to the Board.
-Mr Kirsme is a chairman of supervisory board of AS Harju KEK, the biggest shareholder of AS Harju Elekter (holding 32.0% of the shares of the company on 31.12.2014).
+Mr Palla has been working in AS Harju Elekter since 1969 (1985 -1999 as managing director) and keeps company’s R&D manager position since 1999.
+Mr Kabal, head of legal department in Estonian Defence Forces is a lawyer, who has experiences in advising Group’s companies on legal issues.
+Mr Toome (chairman of OÜ Tradematic) complements the Board with investment experience since 2007.
+In 2012 was appointed a member of the Supervisory Board Mrs Tombak, to include more financial knowledge and experience to the Board.
+Mr Kirsme is a chairman of supervisory board of AS Harju KEK, the biggest shareholder of AS Harju Elekter (holding 31% of the shares of the company on 31.12.2015).
 Two of the five members of the Supervisory Board – Triinu Tombak and Andres Toome – are independent.

 The Group does not give the members of the Supervisory Board any benefits related to pension, more than provided by the law.
-At 31 December 2014, the members of the Supervisory Board owned in accordance with their direct and indirect ownerships totally 8.4% (2013: 7.3%) of AS Harju Elekter shares (AR Note 23).
+Only exception is Chairman of the Supervisory Board, who is entitled to termination benefits that may extend to 6 monthly remuneration of a development manager.
+At 31 December 2015, the members of the Supervisory Board owned in accordance with their direct and indirect ownerships totally 9.1% (2014: 8.4%) of AS Harju Elekter shares.

 The management board is a governing body which represents and manages the company in its daily activity in accordance with the law and the Articles of Association.
 The Management Board has to act in the best economic interests of the company.
 According to the Articles of Association, Harju Elekter’s Management Board may have 1-5 members who are elected by the Supervisory Board for a period of three years.
 The Supervisory Board appoint also the chairman and the members as well as remove a member of the Management Board.
 Every member of the Management Board may represent the company in all legal acts.